 Okay.
 Here is the plan.
 Every so often I will tackle a topic within the broad sphere of “music and running.”
 Today I’m going to go easy.
 Today is all about when music and running don’t match so well.
 And what better way to present this than an embarrassing story of pain and failure (I’m sure you’re all loving my stories so far).

 The scene: Music room.
 New treadmill.
 Full to the max with running ambition.
 I spent many hours in the room nearly ripping my hair out practicing, studying, memorizing.
 My parents had just received a piano from a friend and they thought I would really like a real piano.
 And you know, I would have… Had the piano been in any sort of shape to be played.
 This thing was awful.
 It must have been sitting outside in the elements, being rained on by the tears of the gods for the past 500 years with no tuning or maintenance.
 Anyway, that’s neither here nor there.

 The piano was right behind the treadmill, that’s the point.
 The debate before setting off was what to listen to.
 The age old question that delays most runs for at least ten minutes.
 This day I was feeling particularly romantic and at ease, so I thought what better than Chopin.
-If you haven’t heard any of these beautiful piano pieces, take a listen.

 I absolutely adore Chopin’s nocturnes.
 So, on goes the Nocturnes.
 Everything was going steady for a while, but if you’ve ever spent an afternoon listening to Chopin you know that the state of dreaminess eventually sets in.
 This is all fine and good while on a picnic, reading a book, going for a walk even.
 Probably not best for running.